wurmlab/SBC361-programming-in-R/2017/practical3.md

 The `butterfly_reference` data frame contains the species name and the common name of a number of butterflies.

 The `butterfly_sample` data frame contains information on butterflies caught in sweep netting surveys in two locations under different pesticide treatments (locations A and B).
-This data was collected by multiple people, who have recorded the common names of the species they encountered (without using a standard letter case).
+This data was collected by multiple people, who have recorded the common names of the species that they encountered (without using a standard letter case).
 In order to be able to compare the diversity between the two different sites, you will need to standardise the names.

 #### Q5 Write a function that adds a new column in the data frame that contains the correct Latin species name for each record in the `butterfly_sample`.